Pinafore/nlp-hw/README.md

 Prerequisites
 ==================
 I assume that you have pytorch, sklearn, and nltk installed.
-It's easy to do this with [Anaconda](https://anaconda.org/pytorch/pytorch).
+It's easy to do this with [Anaconda](https://anaconda.org/pytorch/pytorch) or pip.